djon3s/ArchiveHero/README.md

 ArchiveHero
 ===========

-Digitizing the stack for fun and profit.
+Digitizing the (archival) stack for fun and profit.